Quantum Emulation of Molecular Force Fields: A Blueprint for a Superconducting Architecture: A molecular problem: Franck-Condon profile

-After the sudden electronic transition, the molecule feels a different force field and undergoes a structural deformation such that the initial wave function $\ket{\Psi_0}$ evolves on a new potential energy surface.
-Assuming that the final nuclear Hamiltonian $H_{\Theta_f}$ can also be approximated by a quadratic interaction Hamiltonian of the form~\eqref{eq:Hamiltonian}, it will also have occupation number eigenstates $\ket{\vc{n}}$ and eigenenergies $E_{\vc{n}} = \sum_j \, \omega_j n_j$.
+After the electronic transition, the nuclei experience a quantum quench, abruptly experiencing a different force field with a different Hamiltonian [still of the form of Eq.~\eqref{eq:Hamiltonian}].
+The molecule undergoes a structural deformation as the initial wave function $\ket{\Psi_0}$ evolves on a new potential energy surface.
+As the final nuclear Hamiltonian $H_{\Theta_f}$ can also be approximated by a quadratic interaction Hamiltonian of the form of Eq.~\eqref{eq:Hamiltonian}, it will also have occupation-number eigenstates $\ket{\vc{n}}$ and eigenenergies $E_{\vc{n}} = \sum_j \, \omega_j n_j$.
 Consequently, the state of the system will evolve as

-where $E_{\mathrm{el}}$ is the adiabatic electronic transition energy; this off-set energy can be safely set to be zero in our description of the transition probability distribution.
-The probability distribution $P\left(E\right)$ associated to finding the above nonequilibrium states in a given energy manifold is called the Franck-Condon profile (FCP)~\cite{jankowiak:2007}:
+where $E_{\mathrm{el}}$ is the adiabatic electronic transition energy; this offset energy can be safely set to zero in our description of the transition probability distribution.
+The probability distribution $P\left(E\right)$ associated with finding the above nonequilibrium states in a given energy manifold is called the Franck-Condon profile~\cite{jankowiak:2007}:

-The problem of classically reproducing the FCP is linked to two different layers of difficulty.
-The first one consists in the fact that reconstructing $P\left(E\right)$ involves sampling subsets of instances with specific population numbers and it is thereby related to the problem of boson-sampling, which is conjectured to be hard~\cite{huh14,rahimi2015,huh2016}.
-More precisely, the original boson-sampling problem~\cite{Aaronson2011} can appear in the current molecular picture by setting all normal mode frequencies to be approximately the same, preparing the initial Fock states and studying the evolution under an arbitrarily complex change of the force field.
-The second difficulty lays in the relationship between $P\left(E\right)$ and the integer partition problem.
-Simply put, a given energy $E = \sum_j \omega_j \, n_j$ may be approximated by many different sets of phonon occupation numbers, and reconstructing the full probability distribution involves counting every such possible configuration~\cite{huh14}.
-Both problems combined make the classical estimation of $P\left(E\right)$ arguably hard under general circumstances.
+The problem with classically reproducing the Franck-Condon profile, the main physical observable pertaining these transitions that can be obtained experimentally, is linked to two different layers of difficulty.
+The first one consists of the fact that reconstructing $P\left(E\right)$ involves sampling subsets of instances with specific population numbers and is thereby related to the problem of boson sampling, which is conjectured to be challenging~\cite{huh14,rahimi2015,huh2016}.
+More precisely, the original boson sampling problem~\cite{Aaronson2011} can appear in the current molecular picture by making all normal mode frequencies approximately the same, preparing the initial Fock states and studying the evolution under an arbitrarily complex change of the force field.
+The second difficulty lies in the relationship between $P\left(E\right)$ and the integer partition problem.
+Simply put, a given energy $E = \sum_j \omega_j \, n_j$ may be approximated by many different sets of phonon occupation numbers, and reconstructing the full probability distribution involves counting every such possible configuration and calculating all of the possible overlaps in Eq.~\eqref{eq:Franck-Condon-profile}~\cite{huh14}.
+Arguably, the two problems combined make the classical estimation of $P\left(E\right)$ difficult under general circumstances.